 What You Get and Costs.

-The basic cost of the tour is £450 for a single rider in a shared room; £600 for a single rider in a single room and £800 for a rider and pillion.
+The basic cost of the tour in 2020 is £450 for a single rider in a shared room; £600 for a single rider in a single room and £800 for a rider and pillion.
 For these prices you will get the following:-

 Return euro-tunnel crossing (Folkestone - Calais).
 Alternative ferry crossings are available (supplement will apply).